 From shifting revenue to the CARES Act and more

-Association Headquarters’ financial pros, Chief Financial Officer, Mike Pulik, CPA, CFE, CGMA, and AH’s Director of Client Financial Services, Justin Martin, CPA, discuss the financial implications of the CARES Act and what association leaders can do to better manage their association’s finances in challenging times.
+Association Headquarters’ financial pros, Chief Financial Officer, Mike Pulik, CPA, CFE, CGMA, and AH’s Director of Client Financial Services, Justin Martin, CPA, discuss the financial implications of the CARES Act and what association leaders can do to combat COVID-19 financial challenges, amid other ways they can manage association finances.